jonduan/proposal/_posts/2016-12-16-solar-energy.md

 EDC=12×15×3=540Wh
 Then, the total energy needed in the panel side is calculated as follows:
 Etotal=(619Wh+540Wh)/ 0.9=1288Wh

 Assume the panels work under MPP conditions.
 How many panels will be needed to produce that energy?

+The total power needed from the panels is calculated by dividing the total energy by the 4 equivalent sun hours:
+Ptotal=1288Wh4h=322W
+Now, the number of panels needed to produce that energy taking into account the rated power output of the panels:
+Numberofpanels=322W100W=3.22panels
+Since the number of panels needs to be an integer number (no decimals), the highest approximation is taken, in this case, 4 panels.